-These Gaa knock-out mice exhibit a progressive accumulation of lysosomal glycogen in heart and skeletal muscle, and diaphragm with reduced mobility and progressive muscle weakness.
+These Gaa knock-out mice, commonly called 6neo or PD mice, exhibit a progressive accumulation of lysosomal glycogen in heart and skeletal muscle, and diaphragm with reduced mobility and progressive muscle weakness that is associated with Pompe disease.

 Our preclinical efficacy testing services offer scientific expertise and an array of target-based and phenotype-based outcome measures, both in vivo and at endpoint, for flexible study designs and assay development in mice that model neurological disorders.
 See our full service platform.